-In order to maintain the integrity of the teachinglearning process, Cañada College publishes a statement on Academic Freedom on its website and upholds the Board of Trustees' Policy 6.35, Study of Controversial Issues and Academic Freedom, and Policy 2.21 on Professional Ethics.
+In order to maintain the integrity of the teachinglearning process, Cañada College publishes a statement on Academic Freedom on its website and upholds the Board of Trustees' Policy 6.35 on Academic Freedom, Policy 2.21 on Professional Ethics.

 Cañada College is a non-sectarian, public institution and as such does not promote or require specific beliefs or world views.
 To the contrary, the College's Statement on Academic Freedom declares that the college is, "dedicated to maintaining a climate of academic freedom encouraging the sharing and cultivation of a wide variety of viewpoints."